artefactual/atom-docs/admin-manual/maintenance/cli-tools.rst

 objects to existing :term:`descriptions  <archival description>` (see:
 :ref:`digital-object-load-task`) won't generate the :term:`thumbnail` and
-reference images properly for digital objects that were loaded (e.g. due to a crash or absence of convert installed, etc. - see under requirements, :ref:`other-dependencies`).
+reference images properly for digital objects that were loaded (e.g. due to a crash or absence of ``convert`` being installed, etc. - see under requirements, :ref:`other-dependencies`).
 In this case, you can regenerate these thumbsnail/reference images using the following command: